• Skip to primary navigation

 First up you need to roast the eggplant which will take about 20 minutes...

-1. Cut the tops off of the eggplant, cut them in half and place cut side up on a baking sheet.
+1. Cut the tops off of the eggplant, cut them in half and place cut side up on a baking tray.

 2. Mix the honey, oil and seasonings together in a small bowl.